eshazen/dosi-laser-control-firmware/README.md

 # DOSI Laser control firmware

+## Issues

+For some reason the I2C signals are not wired to the TWI pins on the MCU.
+Probably it's worth patching this on the first PCB.

+## Notes

 This is firmware (C code) for the microcontroller on the isolated I2C master board which controls the lasers in a DOSI box.